shbhuk/exoComet/README.md

 # exoComet: A 1D Markov-Chain Model of Cometary Orbital Evolution

-This repository contains the code used to compute the analytic Markov-chain estimates of cometary dynamical outcomes described in the paper `Comet Delivery in Compact Planetary Systems Is Stellar-Mass Independent` by Shubham Kanodia & John Chambers, which is currently under prep.
+This repository contains the code used to compute the analytic Markov-chain estimates of cometary dynamical outcomes described in the paper `Comet Delivery in Compact Planetary Systems Is Stellar-Mass Independent` by John Chambers & Shubham Kanodia, which is currently under prep.

 Given a star with a chain of planets, the model follows a population